Study Finds Most Alcohol Drug Abuse Starts In Teen Years

 Demand Reduction Is Needed To Break This Trend

-At Narconon drug and alcohol centers around the world, staff and volunteers fan out into the community to provide just this type of anti-drug education.
+At Narconon drug and alcohol rehabilitation centers around the world, staff and volunteers fan out into the community to provide just this type of drug education.
 A published, peer-reviewed study of the results of this drug education curriculum has shown that this way of educating about drugs and addiction work.
-Youth receiving this education have lower substance abuse statistics than other youth.
 This is just one of the tools used by Narconon centers on six continents to prevent addiction.
-The Narconon program is not sponsored by NA.

 The Narconon drug and alcohol rehabilitation program is the other front used to drive down demand for drugs like alcohol, marijuana, cocaine, heroin and prescription drugs.
-One phase of the Narconon rehab program uses time in a sauna, moderate daily exercise and nutritional supplements to activate the body’s ability to flush out old drug toxins.
+One phase of the Narconon rehab program, the New Life Detoxification uses time in a sauna, moderate daily exercise, and nutritional supplements to activate the body’s ability to flush out old drug toxins.
 After drug abuse, not all residues of drugs are eliminated from the body.
 Some are stored in the fatty tissues and result in slow, unclear thinking.
 They can also be involved in the triggering of cravings.

-As the Narconon sauna program does its work, a person can regain the brighter outlook and clearer thinking they left behind.
+As the New Life Detoxification does its work, a person can regain the brighter outlook and clearer thinking they left behind.
 Those completing the Narconon sauna phase of recovery often talk about the reduced cravings they experience, even that their cravings are gone completely.
 Find out how the Narconon sauna program as part of the overall Narconon drug recovery program can help someone you love recover from addiction.
-Call 1-800-775-8750 today.